SkateCodeN/RecipesApp/README.md

 4/23/25 I have been uploading more recipes, some mock and some that are not to the database using the webapp.
 SO that should count for updates made for this app.

+4/24/25
+Kein Bock man, its hard to continue to write code this week